T-Rizzle12/Lethal-Bots/README.md

 </br>ChillWithPlayer
 </br>The bot is waiting nearby the player they are following.
 They will mimic emotes the player is using.
-</br>If they have any loot in their inventory and they are on the ship, they will drop them off!
+</br>If they have any loot in their inventory and they are on the ship, they will drop it off!

 </br>FetchingObject
 </br>The bot is moving to pickup an object.
 If they are holding a two handed item, they will set it down to pick up the object.